-Spanish court orders reopening of investigations into brutal 2014 Ceuta police action
+In January 2017, Spanish court ordered reopening of investigations into brutal 2014 Ceuta police action

 Victims of fatal push back finally granted fundametal right to have rights

 “The victims of Ceuta were people fleeing from war and desperate hardship.
 On reaching Europe’s borders they were illegally and brutally pushed back.
-The Spanish authorities have now finally granted them the fundamental right to enforce their rights,” says ECCHR cooperating lawyer Gonzalo Boye.
+The Spanish authorities have to grant them the fundamental right to enforce their rights,” said ECCHR's General Secretary Wolfgang Kaleck.

 They call it the “protection of the EU’s external borders”.
 But Nathan (full name known to ECCHR) has first-hand experience of what this really means.
 At ECCHR's event, Europe’s treacherous borders: justice for the Ceuta victims! in February 2015, he described the fatal push-back action carried out almost one year before in Ceuta.

 Nathan was 15 years old when he joined a group of around 400 refugees and migrants attempting to swim across the border between Morocco and the Spanish enclave of Ceuta on 6 February 2014.
-Members of the Guardia Civil, Spain’s paramilitary police force, responded with batons, rubber bullets and tear gas.
+Members of the Guardia Civil responded with batons, rubber bullets and tear gas.
 At least 15 people were killed; many more were seriously injured.
 23 people who reached the shoreline were summarily deported to Morocco without any examination of their asylum rights.